CamilYed/CamilYed.github.io/docs/_posts/2025-03-14-migrate-from-oracle.md

 #### Real-World Cost Analysis: Large Financial Institution Use Case

-To better understand the cost implications of using Oracle versus PostgreSQL, let’s consider a real-world scenario: a large financial institution responsible for collecting and processing credit information from major banks in a country with a population of 40 million.
+To better understand the cost implications of using Oracle versus PostgreSQL, let’s consider a real-world scenario: a large financial institution processing credit information from major banks in a country.
 Given the need for high availability (HA) and scalability, we estimate the infrastructure requirements and associated costs for running Oracle Database.

 #### Infrastructure Requirements